lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 Part of the fun of Rust is learning the different characteristics of each area so don't be too fussed where you end up.
 However, initially the snow is challenging because you will die of cold overnight unless you have clothes and a fire.

-I've found the north just south of the snow to be a good place to start.
+I've found the northern parts of the map just south of the snow to be a good starter location.

 ## Getting a sleeping bag and stash down

 Once you've found an area to build you'll want to get a [sleeping bag](http://rust.wikia.com/wiki/Sleeping_Bag) down.
 Find some tall grass or bushes and plonk it down.
 This allows you to respawn in the area rather than on a random beach.

 Next up craft a [small stash](http://rust.wikia.com/wiki/Small_Stash) and pop it down somewhere distinct that you will be able to remember.
 You will need to be able to find it to dump resources or if you respawn.
 The reason this is important is that you're going to bury your stash underground where no one can see it (including yourself).

-Because of the difficulties of locating a stash some people prefer a [wooden storage box](http://rust.wikia.com/wiki/Wood_Storage_Box) but this is much easier for other players to find - unless you find a box-sized rock to hide it in (which actually works a treat if you can pull it off).
+Because of the difficulties of locating a stash some people prefer a [wooden storage box](http://rust.wikia.com/wiki/Wood_Storage_Box).
+While this is easier for you to find, it's also much easier for other players to find.
+Not that it's possible to find a box-sized rock to hide your box.
+This works a treat if you can pull it off.

-Put your main resources in your stash (wood, stone, metal ore, sulfur ore and high quality metal ore) and continue foraging.
-You'll want to accumulate a decent amount of loot along the lines of:
+Periodically dump your main resources in your stash (wood, stone, metal ore, sulfur ore and high quality metal ore) and continue foraging.
+You'll want to accumulate a decent amount of loot something along the lines of:

 - 2-4k wood
 - 1-4k stone
 - 300-500 metal ore
 - At least 30 cloth for a sleeping bag

-Of course the more you have the better but this is enough for your starter base.
+The more the better but this is enough for your starter base.

 ## Getting metal fragments

 Early on metal frags are difficult to come by.
 Occasionally a barrel will drop 10-15 of them but that's unusual.
-However, they're very important to help you get a code lock on the door of your starter base (100 metal frags).
+However, they're very important to help code lock the door of your starter base (100 metal frags).
 Code locks are way more secure than key locks so if you're anywhere near a lighthouse or harbour it's worth your while finding a recycling station and cashing in any components you find.

-Gears, pipes, springs and semi-automatic bodies are crucial for later on but propane tanks and sheet metal will give you 50 and 100 metal frags respectively without mortgaging your future too much.
+Gears, pipes, springs and semi-automatic bodies will be useful very soon but you won't miss propane tanks and sheet metal and they'll give you 50 and 100 metal frags respectively.

 <small>NOTE: I mention the harbour recycler because harbours have lower tier loot crates and are less attractive to potentially experienced (and probably armed) players.</small>

 ## Building a starter base

 Don't get too carried away building your first base.
-Your main priority here is to get a safe place to store your loot.
+Your main priority here is safely securing your loot so you can build up your gear and start causing mayhem.

 ## Crafting a furnace